 Hanover College, Hanover, Indiana, B.A.
 Philosophy and Political Science, 1995

-I am a business counselor and litigator with experience in the areas of intellectual property, trade secrets and employment, governance and shareholder issues, risk management, and product liability.
-The most exciting part of my job is immersing myself in clients’ businesses, learning what they do and what issues impact them the most, and finding legal solutions to business problems (and vice versa)—both known and unknown.
+Bruce Paul is a business counselor and litigator with experience in the areas of intellectual property, trade secrets and employment, governance and shareholder issues, risk management, and product liability.
+The most exciting part of his job is immersing himself in clients’ businesses, learning what they do and what issues impact them the most, and finding legal solutions to business problems (and vice versa)—both known and unknown.
 This is especially true in the areas of intellectual property and technology, where the laws written frequently do not align with the reality of our times.
-The laws can’t keep up with technology, so my job is to understand where we are and where we are going and anticipate best business and legal practices to avoid exposure and ensure success.
+The laws can’t keep up with technology, so Bruce sees it as his job to understand where the law is and where it is going and anticipate best business and legal practices to avoid exposure and ensure success.

-I am currently in my second term on the board of directors of Gilda’s Club Kentuckiana, a cancer support organization.
-This organization is very important to me because my mother had cancer and Gilda’s Club was the best support system we could have ever found for her—and it is free of charge.
-My wife and family are also actively involved in the Norton Children’s Foundation here in Louisville, which provides excellent medical care to children from our region while providing needed support for family members.
-I have previously served on the board of directors of One Southern Indiana, Southern Indiana’s Chamber of Commerce and Economic Development organization.
-I am also a member of Leadership Louisville and Leadership Southern Indiana.
+Bruce serves on the board of directors of Gilda’s Club Kentuckiana, a cancer support organization.
+This organization is very important to him because his mother had cancer and Gilda’s Club was the best support system he and his family could have ever found for her—and it is free of charge.
+Bruce's wife and family are also actively involved in the Norton Children’s Foundation here in Louisville, which provides excellent medical care to children from the Louisville region while providing needed support for family members.
+Bruce has previously served on the board of directors of One Southern Indiana, Southern Indiana’s Chamber of Commerce and Economic Development organization.
+He is also a member of Leadership Louisville and Leadership Southern Indiana.

 - Indiana Bar Association, 2005